linbox-team/fflas-ffpack/README.md

 ## LICENSE

-FFLAS-FFPACK is distributed unded the terms of the GNU LGPL v2.1 or later (see LICENSE).
+FFLAS-FFPACK is distributed under the terms of the GNU LGPL v2.1 or later (see COPYING and COPYING.LESSER).

 ## REQUIREMENTS:
 - a C++ compiler supporting C++11 standard.
 More precisely g++ v5 or greater, clang++ v3.4 or greater, icpc v16 or greater (earlier versions of clang and icpc might also work but have not been tested)